Frequently Asked Questions

 Each year, the CCTCA receives approximately $700,000 in funding from convention fees paid by members of ATA Locals 38 and 55 (currently $60 annually), registrations, exhibitors, and social event tickets.
 Approximately 50% of this income is spent on speaker expenses including honouraria, travel, accommodation, and substitute release costs.
 Just over 40% goes towards paying for facility rentals, audio-visual costs, shuttle service, and printing.
 The remaining funds are spent to cover the year-round convention planning costs including website maintenance and app development, professional accounting and legal services, meeting costs, and committee member expenses.
 Large amounts of money are spent securing the TELUS Convention Centre and Hyatt Regency years in advance.

-Is there free Wifi at Telus Convention Centre, Hyatt Regency and St. Mary's High School?
+Is there free Wifi at Telus Convention Centre, Hyatt Regency, Crescent Heights Senior High School and St. Mary's High School?

-This is not free, but the CCTCA does pay for a certain number of consecutive wireless connections at our two downtown locations.
+This is not free, but the CCTCA does pay for a certain number of consecutive wireless connections at Telus Convention Centre.
+St Mary's High School does have Wifi.
 Teachers are welcome to connect using the wifi access code that will be provided during convention, but are asked to do so conscientiously.
 We have a large number of delegates; if all teachers connect, connection speed becomes limited.
 Once you login with a wireless device, your device is remembered.